 An exception to this rule might be made if a clearly more useful directory can be identified; for example, the icon editor might default to \$HOME/.dt/icons.
-For applications that allow editing, never default to a directory in which the user does not have read and write permission, such as /usr/ dt/bin.
+For applications that allow editing, never default to a directory in which the user does not have read and write permission, such as argument, the Open dialog box should default to the directory in which that file resides.

+/usr/dt/bin.